Greece says has no cash problem, to present plan next week

 "We will present a comprehensive proposal on Wednesday," Finance Minister Yanis Varoufakis said, referring to a meeting of euro zone finance ministers in Brussels on that day.

-Varoufakis was attending a cabinet meeting called to prepare the government's overall policy programme, which Prime Minister Alexis Tsipras will present to parliament on Sunday.
+Varoufakis was attending a cabinet meeting called to prepare the government's overall policy program, which Prime Minister Alexis Tsipras will present to parliament on Sunday.

 On Friday, Jeroen Dijsselbloem, who chairs the Eurogroup of euro zone finance ministers, told Reuters that Greece had to apply for an extension of its reform-for-loans plan by Feb.
 16 to ensure the euro zone keeps backing it financially.